 The construction of the Highland water tower includes facings of Kasota and Bedford stone and a riveted steel-plate tank with a capacity of 200,000 gallons.
 The 127-foot tower is no longer in service.

-Due to Covid 19, the July and October open houses in 2020 have been canceled.
+- Due to Covid 19, the July open house in 2020 has been canceled.

 Miss an open house?
 Take a video tour of some of the sights:

 For more information, please contact Saint Paul Regional Water Services at 651-266-6350.